2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 (g) Foreign currencies

-Transactions in foreign currencies are recorded at exchange rates prevailing on the date of the transaction.
-Foreign currency denominated monetary assets and liabilities are retranslated at the exchange rate prevailing on the balance sheet date and exchange gains and losses arising on settlement and restatement are recognised in profit or loss.
+The functional currency of the Company is the Indian rupee (H) Transactions in foreign currencies are recorded at exchange rates prevailing on the date of the transaction.
+Foreign currency denominated monetary assets and liabilities are retranslated at the exchange rate prevailing on the balance sheet date and exchange gains and losses arising on settlement and restatement are recognized in profit or loss.

 Foreign currency denominated non - monetary assets and liabilities that are measured at historical cost are not retranslated.